imbngy/pyTweetCli/README.md

 ### Features

 - Command-line interface for quick tweet retrieval
-- Fetch tweets by username or keyword
+- Fetch tweets by username, keyword or link
 - Lightweight and user-friendly

 ### Requirements